Nose Fetish

 Cultural threads

-The nose carries unusually heavy symbolic freight in folklore and literature: most famously through Pinocchio, whose lengthening nose recurs in some nasophilic fantasy, and through the long cultural association between nose size and other anatomy.
+The nose carries unusually heavy symbolic freight in folklore and literature: most famously through Pinocchio, whose lengthening nose recurs in some nasophilic fantasy, and through the long folk association between nose size and other anatomy.
 These motifs predate any clinical vocabulary and help explain the feature's small but persistent erotic charge.

 In practice